-With its outstanding track record in finance and accounting, human resource outsourcing, receivables management, technical help desk support, outbound sales and generation, Jamaica can rely on a tradition of consistent support and ability to attract contracts from multinationals across the world and invite investment from business service companies globally.
-The government and private sector are facilitating steps to offer services beyond outsourcing through the building of skills and capabilities of the talent pool and companies who offer services under the Global Sector Services Programme.
+- Optimization of processes, institutions, regulations, and incentives framework - Strengthened value proposition for the GSS - Incubator and accelerator programmes for MSMEs in the GSS - Digital Management System multinationals across the world and invite investment from business service companies globally.
+The government and private sector are facilitating steps to offer services beyond business processing through the building of skills and capabilities of the talent pool and companies who offer services under the Global Sector Services Programme.
 Investment in the industry continues to grow with over 70 operators in the market including Alorica, Hinduja Global Services and Sutherland Global, while local multinational, Itel BPO has expanded with offices in three countries.